digital-asset/daml-finance/docs/source/overview/intro.rst

    git clone git@github.com:digital-asset/daml-finance.git

 This creates a new folder ``daml-finance`` containing the Daml Finance source code.
-Navigate to the folder and run
+Navigate to the folder and run:

 .. code-block:: shell

    make build

 This downloads all required packages and builds the project.
-You can then run
+You can then run:

 .. code-block:: shell